ROAD TRIPS & EXPLORING AUSTRALIA

 Even the little island state of Tasmania can easily take a few months to fully explore and the famous East Coast Road Trip from Sydney up to Cairns in Far North Queensland needs about 6 weeks to experience.

 For many visitors to the country, a self-drive road trip through the outback regions of Australia, such as Melbourne to Uluru (Ayers Rock) will be a once in a lifetime experience.
 We still have many miles of unsealed red-dirt roads where it is possible to be well off the main routes and get to know remote regions of the country.

 It is also possible to drive the whole way around Australia and keep to sealed roads whilst still seeing the outback as well as the coastal regions, mountains, and cities the country is famous for.

 DISCOVER SELF DRIVE ROAD TRIP ITINERARIES – HERE.

 Victoria is a state full of surprises and has more than enough natural attractions to keep visitors busy for months.
-From the capital city of Melbourne to the high country, mountains, our world-famous coastal drive and some of the best beaches in the country.
+From the capital city of Melbourne to the high country, mountains, our world-famous drive along the Great Ocean Road & 12 Apostles , and some of the best beaches in the country.